Keynote Speaker: Monday, November 8

 Elizabeth Rauh (University of Michigan, 2020) is Assistant Professor of Modern Art and Visual Cultures at the American University in Cairo.
 Specializing in modern art history of Iran, Iraq, and Western Asia, her work examines artist engagements with Islamic heritage, popular image practices and technologies in Shi`i Islam, and arts of the 20th-century “Shi`i Left.”
 She also pursues research in ecological art practices in the history of the Persian Gulf, such as in her forthcoming study: “Experiments in Eden: Midcentury Artist Voyages into the Mesopotamian Marshlands” (Journal of Contemporary Iraq & the Arab World), short video lecture “A Hot Wind Blows: Ecocritical Art in the Middle East” for Khamseen Islamic Art History Online, and upcoming exhibition project “Iraq En Route: A Photographic Journey, 1952-1953” with the Cranbrook Institute’s Center for Collections and Research (Detroit, Summer 2021).
 Her research has been funded by The Academic Research Institute in Iraq, the Darat al Funun Center for Modern and Contemporary Arab Art, the Max Weber Foundation, and the Andrew W. Mellon Foundation.
 She is the Social Media Coordinator for the Association for Modern and Contemporary Art of the Arab World, Iran, and Turkey (AMCA), and co-founder and co-organizer with Dr. Pamela Karimi of Noqtah: Art Points Conversation Series on Modern and Contemporary Arts of the Middle East (AMCA, 2020-).

 Pamela Karimi is an architect and an architectural historian.
 She holds a PhD from the Aga Khan Program at MIT.
 Her primary field of specialization is art, architecture, and visual culture of the modern Middle East.
 Her second area of research is design and sustainability in North America.
 She is the author of Domesticity and Consumer Culture in Iran (2013) and co-editor of Images of the Child and Childhood in Modern Muslim Contexts (2012), Reinventing the American Post-Industrial City (2015) and The Destruction of Cultural Heritage in the Middle East: From Napoleon to ISIS (2016).
-Karimi’s forthcoming book, tentatively titled, Alternative Iran: Radical Spatial Strategies in Contemporary Art Practice will be published by Stanford University Press in 2022.
+Karimi’s forthcoming book, Alternative Iran: Contemporary Art & Critical Spatial Practice will be published by Stanford University Press in 2022.
 Her major curatorial projects include Urban Renewal and Creative Economy in Massachusetts Gateway Cities, Stateless: Artists Respond to the Refugee Crisis, Black Spaces Matter: Exploring the Aesthetics and Architectonics of an Abolitionist Neighborhood, and Contemporary Iranian Art & the Historical Imagination.
 Karimi has held fellowships from the Iran Heritage Foundation at SOAS, American Council of Learned Societies, the Social Science Research Council, and the American Association of University Women.
 In 2018 Karimi received the Manning Prize for Excellence in Teaching.
 More recently Karimi was the co-recipient of a major grant from the Connecting Art Histories Initiative at the Getty Foundation, which will undertake extensive research on courses, programs, and alternative educational platforms in the fields of art history and architectural studies throughout the Middle East and North Africa.
 Co-founder of Aggregate Architectural History Collaborative and a former member of the editorial team of the International Journal of Islamic Architecture, Karimi currently serves on the editorial and scholarly boards of Thresholds Journal (MIT Press) and the Association of Modern and Contemporary Art of the Arab World, Iran, and Turkey, respectively.

 Michelle Moore Apotsos is an Associate Professor of Art at Williams College.
 She received her M.A. from Tufts University and her Ph.D. from Stanford University where she specialized in the arts and visual cultures of Africa with a focus on the Islamic built environment.
 She is also a former Research Associate at the National Museum of African Art, Smithsonian Institution (Washington, D.C.) and is an active contributor to various academic publications including the Journal of Architectural Education, African Arts, International Journal and Islamic Architecture, and Material Culture Review.
 Her two volumes – Architecture, Islam, and Identity in West Africa: Lessons from Larabanga (Routledge, 2016) and The Masjid in Contemporary Islamic Africa (Cambridge University Press, 2021) – each respectively address how the built environment functions as a mode of crafting Muslim identity through spatial practice.
 These interests also inform recent / forthcoming works on the intersection of architecture, race, and Islam during the Malian Empire (The Routledge Handbook of Islam and Race, ed.
 Zain Abdullah.
 New York: Routledge, forthcoming), the resilience of colonial imaginaries in the context of contemporary East African Islamic heritage sites (Decolonizing Islamic Art in Africa.
 Ed.
 Ashley Miller.
 Chicago: Intellect and the University of Chicago Press, forthcoming), and the advent of eco-vernacular architecture and post-natural building in South Africa (with Anita Venter, The Sustainability Handbook – Vol. 13 South Africa, ed.
 Llewelyn van Wyk, Johannesburg: Alive2Green, 2020).
 Her interests in these topics have been supported by grants from the American Association of University Women (AAUW), the Graham Foundation, and the Global Architectural History Teaching Collaborative (GAHTC) at MIT.